stackpress/lib/docs/Structures.md

 The value at the specified index, or `undefined` if index is out of bounds.

-#### Getting Values by Index
+### 3.3.
+Getting Values by Index

-The following example shows how to get values by index using the index method.
+The following example shows how to get values by index using the explicit index method.

 ```typescript
 const value = mySet.index(0); // Same as mySet(0)